The Pahlavi Dynasty

 Legacy and Distinction

 Prince Ali Reza Pahlavi died on October 17, 1954, in an airplane crash in the Alborz Mountains.
-His death at a relatively young age gave rise to much public attention and left a lasting impression on the history of the Imperial Family.
+His untimely death at the age of thirty-two deeply affected the Imperial Family and attracted widespread public attention throughout Iran.